Artwork Across Longmont - City of Longmont Skip to main content

 Roosevelt Park, Eighth Avenue and Coffman Street.

 BLUE MILE by Armando Alvarez, 2001.
-The colorful acrylic enhancing the space inside the Longmont Library was painted and gifted by artist to the City.
+The colorful acrylic painting inside the Longmont Library was painted and gifted by artist to the City.
 As Alvarez researched Longmont, he discovered the original Chicago-Colorado Colony: the square mile of plats that inspired this painting and, subsequently, the theme and design for Los Arcos de Longmont.

 Longmont Public Library, 409 4th Avenue.